Top of page

 • QTM 100: Introduction to Statistical Inference, a college-wide statistics course, was first offered in Fall 2012

-• Our first and most popular major, Quantitative Sciences, officially launched in 2014.
-We now offer four different majors and a minor that emphasize using data science techniques and successfully communicating the results in a variety of contexts.
+• We now offer four different majors and one minor that emphasize using data science techniques and successfully communicating the results in a variety of contexts.

 • Our first graduating class commenced in 2016, and our first Public Policy & Analysis major graduated in the class of 2018.